Frequently Asked Questions

 When do students find out if they’ve been accepted into the REU program?

-We work on a rolling admissions basis, some offers may be made before the March 15 deadline.
-That being said, applicants are encouraged to apply early.
-Final decisions will be made by mid-April.
+We work on a rolling admissions basis, and some offers will be made before the March 15 deadline, potentially as early as mid-February.
+Applicants are encouraged to apply early.
+All final decisions will be made by mid-April.

 Program Details and Expectations